Self Introducing and Pilosophy

 U.S. Army here in Germany, from 1977 until 1993.
 First as a quality

-control Armament specialist, foreman of a small arms repair unit,
+control Armament specialist, foreman of a small arms repair unit, and

-various weapons systems employed by the U.S. Forces.
+weapons systems employed by the U.S. Forces.

 In 1993, due to the drawdown, my position was eliminated, and I